Naloxone: Overdose Treatment Prescribed with Opioid Medications

 Find Peace Holistic Treatment Options

-If you, or a loved one, are struggling with opioid addiction, The Carter Treatment Center is a place that offers outpatient rehabilitation in Peachtree City and Cumming.
+If you, or a loved one, are struggling with opioid addiction, The Carter Treatment Center is a place that offers outpatient rehabilitation in Suwanee and Cumming.
 You will be able to find peace and uncover your strength, confidence, and ability to persevere.
 Our holistic approach to treatment allows us to tailor your treatment plan to what is going to work best for your unique needs.
 With options that include chemical dependency treatment, group therapy, life skills coaching, meditation, yoga, adventure therapy, and equine-assisted therapy, you are sure to find something that resonates.
 The war against opioid addiction is not one to be fought alone, and we are here to support you as you walk the path of sobriety.

 Contact our team today to discuss your treatment options at (678) 737-4430.